minsko/AndroidGradleTransformTest/README.md

 # AndroidGradleTransformTest
-Demonstration for issues with the Android Gradle Transform API
+Demonstration for multiple issues with the Android Gradle Transform API

 Inside the app's build.gradle you control how to run the transform by the parameters passed in its constructor.